noaa-pifsc/PIFSC_DataReport_Template/README.md

 ## Rendering the data report
 You can render the data report from any `.qmd` file that's used in the report.
-The rendered report will be in a folder named `_book` that.
+The rendered report will be in a folder named `_book`.
 Quarto will create this in your R project the first time you render the book, and subsequent renderings will overwrite the existing version.

 When you open the document in Word, you'll be confronted with two dialogue boxes: